lokeshh301/Food_Delivery_Web_Application/README.md

 # 🍽️ Foodie - Food Delivery Web Application

 Welcome to Foodie, a Java Servlet and JSP based Food Delivery Web Application!
 This project allows users to browse restaurants, explore menus, add items to a cart, and place orders with ease.
-Built for simplicity and scalability, FooZee uses MVC design principles with a MySQL backend.
+Built for simplicity and scalability, Foodie uses MVC design principles with a MySQL backend.

 ---